Lucy Coe: Casting

-Character development
+Development

 Characterization and portrayal

 Upon her debut on the series, Lucy Coe was described as the show's latest "bad girl".
 She was penned by The Vancouver Sun as being either a "drab social worker, admitted liar" and "sexy schemer" or a "clever youngster" who was cutting corners for money.
 Initially, Lucy was a guest character who was a "mousy librarian" that quickly lies for a friend, Kevin O'Connor, on the stand, and is caught.
 Lucy was planned to be written off.
 General Hospital fans, however, were intrigued by the character, prompting the show's executive producer Gloria Monty to keep Herring as part of the cast.
 The actress said, "No one knows what to make of Lucy.
 She's smart and shift, very good at manipulating people.
 I want to know more about her".
 Lilana Novakovich of the Toronto Star characterized Lucy as a "sexy villain", who fans loved to hate.
 Lucy is always at odds against "just about everyone else in town."

 Herring admittedly enjoys playing "sleazebag" and "seductress" Lucy.
 Considered one of "daytime's most manipulative witches", Herring has stated that she is very different from her character.
 "The hardest thing I have to deal with in public is that a lot of times, people want me to be Lucy with them, even if it means being cruel", she said.
 The actress told Calhoun Times that she was "basically not that way" at all, having been raised to be mannered and polite; "I get the feeling that everyone's very disappointed that I'm not trying to get something from them".
 However, Herring also said, "I wouldn't trade places with anybody.
 All her badness is a magnification of qualities we all have—greed and selfishness."

 Lucy celebrates her birthday on May 22.